harbik/scot/book/src/intro.md

 # Introduction
-*RCS* is an open-source Color Science library, for the Rust programming language;
+*scot* is an open-source Color Science library, for the Rust programming language;
  it implements recommended methods and standards such as defined by the *CIE* (International Commission on Illumination), the *ICC* (International Color Consortium), and the *IES* (Illumination Engineering Society);
  and is intended for color engineers and semi-professionals, interested in using advanced color models in lighting design, digital imaging, graphic arts, lighting, and product design.

-Besides the Rust library, an "rcs" command line tool is provided too, and a (simplified) web-assembly library, which can be used from scripting languages such as [Deno](https://deno.land), and in a web browser, using a JavasScript Application Programming Interface; these have limited functionality though, providing only limited high level functions.
+Besides the Rust library, an "scot" command line tool is provided too, and a (simplified) web-assembly library, which can be used from scripting languages such as [Deno](https://deno.land), and in a web browser, using a JavasScript Application Programming Interface; these have limited functionality though, providing only limited high level functions.